13th Congress of the Russian Communist Party (Bolsheviks): Discussions

 Among the many issues that dominated the 13th Party Congress, the factional split between the Left Opposition and the "troika" was a major divider.
 Trotsky and the Left Opposition argued that world revolution was required for the success of socialism, since the Soviet Union could not survive on its own without any aid from Western economies.
 On the other hand, Stalin, Zinoviev, and Kamenev of the "troika" argued that the Politburo should proceed to organize socialism on a national scale, a policy known as "socialism in one country."
 On 27 May, Stalin declared Trotsky's line a "petty-bourgeois deviation."

 Lenin's "Letter to the Congress" was also read out loud to the 13th Party Congress, and among its criticisms of the different leading personalities of the Politburo, the most condemning was of Stalin.
-Nonetheless, the Congress chose to not to publish this letter, and Stalin retained his post as General-Secretary until his death in 1953.
+Nonetheless, the Congress chose not to publish this letter, and Stalin retained his post as General-Secretary until his death in 1953.